Athens Twilight Criterium

-The Twilight Series is an annual road cycling race that takes place in the spring in Athens, Georgia, United States, since 1980.
-During the course of each Twilight weekend, competitive events in a variety of fields are staged, including BMX racing and trick contests, a Kids' Criterium, a mountain bike or 'Fat Tire' Criterium, and the climactic event of the weekend, the Twilight Criterium.
-The weekend event features amateur and professional races, with differing prizes for each.
+The Athens Twilight Criterium (also known as the Twilight Series or simply Twilight) is an annual professional road cycling event held each spring in Athens, Georgia, United States, since 1980.
+Over the course of the Twilight weekend, competitive events in a variety of fields are staged, including BMX racing and trick contests, a kids' criterium, and a mountain bike or "Fat Tire" criterium, building to the principal event of the weekend: the Twilight Criterium itself.
+The weekend features both amateur and professional races, with separate prizes for each.